 If you do not pay your rent when it is due this is a breach of your agreement.
 Your provider can give you a Notice to Remedy Breach telling you to pay the rent.
+If you have been renting your room for less than 28 days, the provider can give you a Notice to Remedy Breach as soon as the rent becomes due.
+The provider must give you 2 days to catch up on the rent.
+If you have been renting your room for 28 days or longer, then you must be 2 days behind in the rent before the provider can give you a Notice to Remedy Breach and the provider must give you at least 4 days to catch up on the rent.
 If you don't pay the rent your provider can take steps to end the agreement.
 See the flow chart in this fact sheet for how much notice you must be given.